 That is a very good way of putting it.
 No sarcasm here.
 It’s the best lesson in the book, besides the final lesson, but we’ll get that soon.

 When Claudia sits for Charlotte, they decide to give Stacey a call.
 These were the days when you had to have a calling card and it cost, like, fifty bucks a minute or something, so this is a big deal.
-After the call, to distract from separation from their best-friend, Claudia somehow convinces Charlotte to join the pageant as well, even though Charlotte “would rather read” (a girl after my own heart).
+After the call, to distract from the separation from their best friends, Claudia somehow convinces Charlotte to join the pageant as well, even though Charlotte “would rather read” (a girl after my own heart).

 Mallory and Jessi sit for the Pike kids and Margo is still rehearing “The House That Jack Built” complete with banana.
-I’m disgusted just by thinking about it.
+I’m disgusted just thinking about it.
 Tarantino I am not.
 All the children start to argue as Adam tries to screw up Margo and Claire tries to sing louder to cover up the fighting.
 Mallory attempts to quiet them down but it doesn’t work and the chapter ends with headaches.